-This activity can only be used in microflows, not in nanoflows.
+This event can only be used in Microflows.

 Link an error event and an activity which has an error handlers set on it with a sequence flow.

 You can only use an error event if an error is in scope: Studio Pro does not accept it if you connect the normal execution flow to an error event, because there would not be an error to pass back to the caller.

 In this example, an error occurs while committing an object to the database.
 It is caught, and the flow continues to the error event where the error is passed back to the caller of the microflow.
 So you can implement your error handling on multiple levels.

 When adding an error event, you need to add an error handler for an activity before the error event, and select Set as error handler for the sequence flow.

 2 Handling Errors in Microflows

 When an error occurs in a microflow, all changes that have been made to objects are rolled back and the microflow is aborted.
 Optionally, you can handle errors in the microflow itself by configuring different error handling settings.
 You can even inspect the details of the error by looking at the predefined objects